Code-Institute-Submissions/DennisSchenkel-PP3/README.md

 ## User Experience

 This application is giving small companies a tool to do surveys among their employees to get valid information about what makes the company a special employer.
-Therefore users can do the survey and answer 8 questions that later can be used in a analyzation of the overall company results.
+Therefore, users can do the survey and answer 8 questions that later can be used in an analyzation of the overall company results.
 Users with an account are able to access the analyzation of the survey company results.